azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 [...]
 ```

-Please replace the IP adress, with the DNS name of the service `mssqlsvr` and reapply the manifest.
+Please replace the IP address, with the DNS name of the service `mssqlsvr` and reapply the manifest.
 This will result in 4 re-created API pods.

 ```shell
 $ kubectl apply -f api.yaml